tsam

 Basic workflow

-A small example how tsam can be used is decribed as follows
+A small example how tsam can be used is described as follows:

 import pandas as pd